Lyman-alpha transmission properties of the intergalactic medium in the CoDaII simulation: Result

 In Fig.~\ref{fig:cdf_data} and Fig.~\ref{fig:cdf_data_width} we show the distribution of all the integrated flux on the blue side $F_{\mathrm{int., blue}}$ and the maximum width of a transmitted blue peak $W_{\mathrm{blue,max.}}(T>0.5)$ (defined as an uninterrupted transmission $T>0.5$), respectively.
 Specifically, we show the inverted cumulative distribution functions of the sightlines originating from similar halos as `COLA1', `Aerith B', and `NEPLA4'.
 Since, as described above, for the latter the UV magnitude is unknown, we use our full distribution at that redshift.

 Figs.~\ref{fig:cdf_data} and \ref{fig:cdf_data_width} quantify the statement of ``extremely unlikely'' made above better.
 Given the blue peak height observed and making the -- quite optimistic -- assumption of an intrinsically symmetric spectrum, one requires $T\gtrsim 0.5$ on the blue so in order to explain the observations.
 Fig.~\ref{fig:cdf_data} shows that for such halos this occurs in $\sim 1-10\%$ of all the sightlines.
 Maybe more revealing is Fig.~\ref{fig:cdf_data_width} where we show the distribution of the maximum blue peak width transmitted at least $50\%$ by the IGM.
 In this figure, we also show as vertical lines the approximate blue peak width of the three observed objects studied.
 Due to the wide peak of `Aerith B' the probability of finding an `Aerith B' like object in \coda is $\sim 1\%$.
 Inversely, since `NEPLA4' shows a blue peak width of only $\sim 80\kms$, the probability of transmitting such a blue peak at this redshift is $\sim 10\%$.
 Note, again, however, that due to the lack of UV information we show the full $W_{\mathrm{blue,max.}}(T>0.5)$ distribution at $z\sim 6$.
-We also caution that the assumption made of the intrinsic spectrum might be unlikely itself since most \Lya emitters at lower redshift possess a mostly \Lya spectrum asymmetric towards the red side \citep[e.g.,][]{Yang2015,Erb2014}.
-We discuss this caveat and the likelihood of observing more blue peaks at high-$z$ in \S~\ref{sec:disc_blueobs}.
+We also caution that firstly the assumption made of the intrinsic spectrum might be unlikely itself since most \Lya emitters at lower redshift possess a mostly \Lya spectrum asymmetric towards the red side \citep[e.g.,][]{Yang2015,Erb2014}, and secondly the systemic redshift of the sources is unknown yielding the possibility of two red peaks being detected.
+We discuss these caveats and the likelihood of observing more blue peaks (or two red peaks) at high-$z$ in \S~\ref{sec:disc_blueobs}.

 Unlike COLA1 and NEPLA4, Aerith B is known a priori to be located in a very biased environment -- an ionised quasar proximity zone -- which is not captured by \coda due to the non-inclusion of quasars as ionizing sources.
 It is then interesting that the simulation predicts LAEs similar to Aerith B have a non-zero probability of being detected `in the field' at $z=5.8$.
 This may be related to the fact that CoDa II could overpredict J21 after overlap by a factor $\sim 10$, and similarly underpredicts the neutral fraction by the same factor \citep[see][figure 3]{CoDaII}.
 Despite observations of LAEs being more extensive at $z\sim 6$ than at $z\sim 6.5$, no other such objects are currently known.